2022 marks our 26th anniversary of a joyous tradition for Brazilian music fans worldwide. Always live, always free.

-Happy listening and best wishes for you, your family and friends, and those you hold dear during this holiday season.
+So, listen to a Brazilian Christmas anytime, with our best wishes for you, your family and friends, and those you hold dear during this holiday season.

 Inspired By Oscar

-But our annual ‘Brazilian Christmas’ programming is ultimately a favorite, and we have legendary Bossa Nova guitarist Oscar Castro-Neves to thank for it all.
+But our annual Brazilian Christmas programming is ultimately a personal favorite.
+And we have legendary Bossa Nova guitarist Oscar Castro-Neves to thank for it all.

 Instrumental stars included saxophonist Leo Gandelman and guitarists Ricardo Silveira and Toninho Horta, plus keyboardist Gilson Peranzzetta.

 Vocals came from Joyce, João Bosco, Dori Caymmi, Ivan Lins, and Bebel Gilberto.
 The rhythm makers were Tutty Moreno, Têo Lima, and Marçal.

 The resulting album was magical.
 It was an inspiring blend of vocals in English and Portuguese, with instrumentals to match.

 Sadly, Goodman passed away shortly before the album’s October release.
 Soon the label shut down, leaving only a few thousand pressings of the CD available for fans.

 Very few copies remain today, and legal entanglements have kept the album from being reissued, digital or otherwise.
 You can order A Brasilian Christmas here.